Dress Code / Gang Related Activities / Suspension and Expulsion Guidelines

 - Appropriate footwear must be worn at all times.
 Steel-toed shoes, cleats, or shoes with wheels shall not be worn at school.
 Students must have appropriate footwear for P.E.

-- Only school purchased or plain black hats or caps are allowed on campus.
+- Hat are permitted, but must be appropriate - no offensive or questionable materials or images.
 Hats may not be altered in any way.
-They must be worn in a forward position and taken off when indoors.
+They must be worn in a forward position and TAKEN OFF WHEN INDOORS.
+No stocking type hats allowed.

 - No headgear is to be worn in the classroom.
-Hoods of sweatshirts included.
+Hoods of sweatshirts MAY NOT BE WORN INDOORS.

 - Bandannas are not allowed to be worn at school.